amanbasu/3d-prostate-segmentation/README.md

-# Full-body Tumor Segmentation in MRI Images
+# 3D Prostate Segmentation from MR Images using FCNN